Roberto Mouras: Racing career

-Roberto Mouras started his racing career in the 60s.
+Mouras started his racing career in the 60s.
 He made his debut in Turismo Carretera in 1970, driving a Torino.

-He switched to Chevrolet in 1975 and made his first victory in 1976, at Bahía Blanca.
+Mouras switched to Chevrolet in 1975 and made his first victory in 1976, at Bahía Blanca.
 He won the next five races, achieving a total of six consecutive wins that remain a record to this day.
 But despite this, Mouras lost the championship to Héctor Gradassi.

 In 1980, Mouras would change his allegiance again, going from Chevrolet to Dodge.
 With Dodge, Mouras achieved his greatest successes, as he won all three championships in 1983, 1984 and 1985, in addition to a small tournament disputed in late 1981.
 Of Mouras' 50 wins, 27 were in his period with Dodge between 1981 and 1985.

 In 1986, Mouras returned to Chevrolet.
 He won a total of 15 races after this.

 Death

-He died on November 22, 1992, during a race in Lobos, the penultimate race of that year.
+Mouras died on November 22, 1992, during a race in Lobos, the penultimate race of that year.
 Mouras's car blew it's left front tire, causing him to lose control of the car and hit a mound of dirt.
 The violence of the impact caused severe damage to the left side of the car, killing Mouras almost instantly.
 In the accident, his co-driver Amadeo González was also injured.
 He died two days later.

 The race was immediately red flagged.
 For this, Mouras declared the winner of the race, which would be his 50th victory in Turismo Carretera.